 The Freedom of Information Act gives you the right to make an FOI request to government departments and agencies.

-It is within your rights to request access to, for example:
+It is within your rights to request access to, among others:

 - Policy-making documents